Daniel-N-Huss/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone focusing on front end, responsive design.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The focus is to develop HTML, CSS, JS, jQuery and AJAX front-end skills, and Node / Express back-end skills, as part of the 4th week of Lighthouse Labs web development bootcamp.

+Some fun features include a live character counter that arbitrarily limits tweets to 140 characters, some simple sliding animation to reveal the submission form, and different layouts that accomodate smaller screen sizes.

 ## Getting Started